pandey0709/myprojects/README.txt

 this is git repo for manish
-ir will contain files for projects to start with
+it will contain files for projects to start with.